Top International Ski Destinations for Australians

 Best Time to Visit

-The ski season typically runs from June to early October, making it perfect for mid-year getaways when the Northern Hemisphere resorts are closed.
+The ski season typically runs from June to early October, offering excellent conditions for Australians looking for a mid-year getaway when Northern Hemisphere destinations, including Japanese ski resorts, are in their off-season.

 Cost Comparison